Skip to content

 Important: Additional Restrictions May Apply in Telford and Wrekin

-Telford and Wrekin has conservation areas.
+Telford and Wrekin has 8 conservation areas.
+These include Edgmond, High Ercall, Horsehay and Spring Village, Kynnersley, Newport, Severn Gorge.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Check with Telford and Wrekin planning department before starting work to confirm whether your property is affected by any special designations.

-Permitted Development Rules for a External Cladding or Rendering
+Permitted Development Rules for an External Cladding or Rendering

 Whether external cladding or rendering needs planning permission depends on the extent of the visual change.
 Maintenance and repair using similar materials is generally PD.
 Adding new cladding that significantly alters the appearance of the dwelling may require a planning application, particularly in conservation areas.